Exam Board: AQA

 Students studying for an A Level qualification will be tested on all subject content in terminal examinations at the end of Year 13.

 Language-learning in Key Stage 5 moves from the purely personal (my school, my family etc.) into the study of more abstract topics, which demand an extensive range of topic-specific vocabulary and a broader range of ideas.
 There is a clear focus on aspects of life in French-speaking society.
 Knowledge of grammar is consolidated and extended to allow for effective delivery of ideas in writing and orally.
-There are two written papers at the end of the course, one of which tests listening and reading skills and ability to translate into and out of French and the other focuses on essay writing.
+There are two written papers at the end of the course, one of which tests listening and reading skills and ability to translate from French into English and the other focuses on essay writing and ability to translate into French.
 Speaking is tested through an interview in French.

 Year 12 subject content is as follows: Aspects of French-speaking society: current trends (e.g. the changing nature of the family, the cyber-society), artistic culture in the French-speaking world (e.g. cinema, contemporary francophone music), Grammar and one literary text or film chosen from a prescribed list.

 In addition to the content above, students study the following in Year 13: Aspects of French-speaking society: current issues (e.g. life for the marginalised, how criminals are treated), aspects of political life in the French-speaking world (e.g. teenagers and the right to vote, political engagement), Grammar (extended) and either a literary text or a film (whichever genre is not studied during Year 12).

 Grade 6 in French at GCSE.